 - Are you insured?
 A plumber who is insured protects both the homeowner and the contractor against unforeseen damages and costs.
 A reputable plumbing firm will have two kinds of insurance — general liability and workers’ compensation — that will cover any kind of accident that could happen on the job.

 - Are you licensed?
 In Texas, plumbing license requirements are set by the state.
-All license and registrations are handled by the Texas State Board of Plumbing Examiners.
+All licenses and registrations are handled by the Texas State Board of Plumbing Examiners.
 A reputable plumber will have one of the following:

 - A Master Plumbing License, which covers unlimited plumbing work including sanitary drainage, water supply, storm drainage, and natural gas piping.
+Or

 - A Journeyman Plumbing license, which covers unlimited plumbing work including sanitary drainage, water supply, storm drainage, and natural gas piping while under the supervision of a Master Plumber.